nus-cs2103-AY1920S2/duke/docs/README.md

 You can use the list command to view it.

-### Feature #7 - Exit
+### Feature #7 - Saving
-This feature allows the user to exit the application and Duke will save the tasks to file.
+This feature saves all the data to the hard disk and allows the user to exit the application if the want to.
+They can still continue to use the application after this.

 #### Format to exit
 "bye"